mf-caglar/db-capstone-project/README.md

-# META DATABASE ENGINEER PROFESSIONAL CERTIFICATE CAPSTONE PROJECT
+### META DATABASE ENGINEER PROFESSIONAL CERTIFICATE CAPSTONE PROJECT

+#### Database for managing the table booking system of an imaginary restaurant: Little Lemon

 * See the stored procedures, subqueries, joins and query results in query results folder.
 * See the SQL file for LittleLemonDB at little_lemon_db.sql.
 It includes stored procedures and triggers too.